 Rarely, there may be some slight bruising around the area where a needle was placed.
 You may feel slightly sore in some spots but one of the greatest advantages of acupuncture is the absence of serious side effects associated with its use.
 Occasionally, you may be sore in any area where manual therapies were used such as gua sha or cupping.

 Our office accepts cash, check, all major credit cards, health savings account cards, and flexible spending account cards where applicable.
 Please check with your individual FSA/HSA for restrictions.

 Yes, as of 2021, we are in network with Aetna, BCBS, The Empire Plan, United Healthcare and Univera.
 We accept Independent Health wellness cards also.

 Currently we accept no fault insurance.

-Currently we off a 20% discount to all veterans, medicare members and Independent Health members.
+Currently we off a 10% discount to all veterans, and medicare members

 Powered by Promoting Buffalo